 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if fluocinonide cream may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use fluocinonide cream as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Apply a small amount of medicine to the affected area.
+- To use fluocinonide cream, apply a thin layer to the affected skin areas as directed by your doctor.
 Gently rub the medicine in until it is evenly distributed.
 Wash your hands after applying fluocinonide cream, unless your hands are part of the treated area.